Buschs/WMB-SOF/README.md

 -	Identify Sender, Message Type, Receiver and determine the overall process.
 -	Determine Routing Parameters for further processing.
 -	Routing Parameters are saved in the WMBSOF configuration database and are maintained via the Administration GUI.
 The

-Dispatcher Service determines the Routing Parameters from the configuration databaseà this is the only Service that accesses the database.
+- Dispatcher Service determines the Routing Parameters from the configuration database.
+This is the only Service that accesses the database.
 -	Use of Framework Services and components.
 -	Logging via the Logging Service.
 -	Sends the message to the next process step which is a Process Service.